 - Each set is curated and signed by an academic in the field, and presents a collection of materials to illuminate a theme prominent in the work.

 - Sets include unique combinations of video, audio, visual, and/or textual documents, with brief orienting information.

 Instructors who tested the sets immediately saw how they can be used for fostering discussions, modeling research, sparking engagement, and more.
 We cannot wait for you to see them!

-Register now for the Literature Resource Center Enhancements to Bolster Higher Ed Research Opportunities webinar for a tour of the brand-new enhancements.
+Watch the recording of the Literature Resource Center Enhancements to Bolster Higher Ed Research Opportunities webinar for a tour of the brand-new enhancements.

 You may also be interested in: Gale Literature Resource Center: Exciting New Enhancements